Regulation on doctoral study and doctoral degrees at the University of Iceland School of Humanities, no. 1160/2015

 Article 10.
 Doctoral committees.

-[The supervisor shall propose members for the doctoral committee no later than by the end of the first semester, sending proposals to the faculty postgraduate study committee for approval.
+[The academic supervisor shall propose members for the doctoral committee no later than by the end of the first semester, sending proposals to the faculty postgraduate study committee for approval.
 The composition of the committee is subject to confirmation by the doctoral studies committee.
-A doctoral committee shall comprise two to three specialists, as well as the supervisor, at least one of whom shall not be a permanent staff member at the faculty in question.
-The supervisor chairs the committee.
-If the tutor is not the same person as the supervisor, cf. Article 9, the tutor shall also be a member of the doctoral committee.
-The supervisor shall closely monitor the doctoral student's work and provide guidance until he or she considers that the thesis is ready to be defended.
+A doctoral committee shall comprise two to three specialists, as well as the academic supervisor, at least one of whom shall not be a permanent staff member at the faculty in question.
+The academic supervisor chairs the committee.
+If the administrative supervisor is not the same person as the academic supervisor, cf. Article 9, the administrative supervisor shall also be a member of the doctoral committee.
+The academic supervisor shall closely monitor the doctoral student's work and provide guidance until he or she considers that the thesis is ready to be defended.
 Other committee members shall evaluate the student's progression, make suggestions on drafts of the doctoral thesis and/or individual chapters, and provide guidance as necessary.
 The doctoral committee shall evaluate the research proposal submitted by the doctoral student, cf. Article 7.
 The doctoral committee and doctoral student shall meet as necessary over the course of the programme, but generally at least every six months in connection with submission of the progress report.]1

 When the doctoral committee considers the thesis ready for defence it shall deliver a reasoned verdict, approved by all committee members, to the faculty, stating that the doctoral student may submit the thesis for defence.
 If the doctoral committee is not unanimous on this point, the majority shall rule and the chair shall have the deciding vote. [...]1